 5. Book During National Spa Week

 Spas throughout the country may offer discounts on their massage treatments during Spa Week, usually held in the spring and fall.
 You can snag discounted massage gift cards, book signature treatments for just $50 and attend special spa events.
 You may also earn loyalty points via Spa Week’s reward program to get even more discounted treatments.
 Check the Spa Week website to find participating spas near you.

 You can find massage and facial deals by the pageful on Groupon and LivingSocial.
 They’re designed to hook you on the spas you select, but there’s no obligation to continue purchasing.
 During a quick swipe through Groupon Chicago, I found 60-minute massages for as low as $35.

 7. Learn to Give Massages With a Partner

 Some spas offer couples massage classes and workshops that you can take with a partner.
-While you’ll have to pay a high cost up front for the lesson, you and your partner will learn the basics to give each other free massages at home.
+While you’ll have to pay a high cost up front for the lesson (usually around $150, and again, don’t forget to check out Groupon for even lower prices), you and your partner will learn the basics to give each other free massages at home.

 Of course, training to be a massage therapist takes a lot of time — and quality massages require great skill — so don’t expect spa-quality massages at home.
 Still, partners massages can offer enough value to space out your professional massages a little further from one another.

 Danielle Braff is a contributor to The Penny Hoarder.
-Freelancer Tim Moore contributed to this report.
+Freelancers Tim Moore and William Fewox contributed to this report.